ec-jrc/nrt/docs/classes.rst

 .. figure:: images/concept.png

-   |copy| Copyright European Commission, 2022; Jonas Viehweger
+   |copy| Copyright European Union, 2022; Jonas Viehweger

 All implemented algorithms are based on this concept.
 They first fit a model to the stable forest, then monitor for unusual values compared to that model.
 How exactly this monitoring happens is one of